-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

 The colder air changes the makeup of the air during the winter.
-Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more regularly and in the greatest capacity, too, helping you and your family benefit from your ideal home comfort.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier circulates the moisture more consistently and in the greatest capacity too, so why settle for anything less than ideal comfort?

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
-It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+We’ll help show you how easy it is, so why wait?
+Adding a humidifier to your house doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
 If you want to know more about adding a humidifier to your Elk River home, give Home Comfort Heating & Air a call at 763-276-0617 to learn more.